dibalokechanda/dibalokechanda.github.io/_posts/2023-12-17-Prerequisites-for-Convex-Optimization-blog.md

 We also need to know how to formulate a convex optimization problem.

+## Minimization or Maximization?

+It does not matter if we need to minimize or maximize an objective function.
+For example suppose we need to minimize a objective function $f(\mathbf{x})$, which can be mathematically written as follows:

+$$
+\min f(\mathbf{x})

+$$

+This can be converted into a maximization problem as follows:

+$$
+\max -f(\mathbf{x})
+$$

+The other way is also true, a maximization can be converted into a minimization problem too.
+Mostly it depends on the context and the domain of the problem.

 ## The formulation of a convex optimization problem